E-commerce

 Key components

-Questions to ask yourself before opening a report
+Questions to ask before opening a report

 Connect your KPIs